 Yes, asking your donors what they think of you is a great way to improve their overall experience.
-It shows that you care and offers invaluable feedback on what’s working and needs improving.
+It shows you care and offers invaluable feedback on what’s working and what needs improvement.

 Feedback surveys shouldn’t be ad hoc or annual; they should be built into your post-donation stewardship comms and run around the clock.

 Keep surveys short and sweet, focusing on the key metrics important to the donor and remember that what you discover now will continue to change; people’s opinions are changing as quickly as the environment.